 Looking to travel with dogs in Australia, this page has a collection of post 🙂 Also here is a rant about how I feel about dog friendly travel in Australia lol

 As someone who has studied conservation and managed parks I understand why there are no dogs allowed in National Parks.
 Their presence (they smell like a predator) can alter or even stop migration, movement for resources and mating behaviours in some species, they spread weeds on fur and paws and when owners don’t keep their dog leashed they chase and stress animals.

 However in a country deep in the grips of an obesity crisis I have to wonder how many more people would be tempted to get out and about if they could take their dog.
-In North America where the system has a lot more flexability for furry friends to accompany their owners people love their parks.
-This is evident by the many 1000's of insta accounts who hike with their dog and influence and encourage 100's of thousands of people to move more.
+In North America where the system has a lot more flexability in certain types of parks for furry friends to accompany their owners people love their parks.
+This is evident by the many 1000’s of insta accounts who hike with their dog and influence and encourage 100’s of thousands of people to move more.

 I passionate advocate of Australian Travel and I love everything from bushwalking, camping and four wheel driving to luxury hotels, gourmet vegetarian meals and nice wineries.
 But most of all I just love beautiful outdoor destinations.
 And its all in our backyard!
 So go on, get out there and see Australia- you might just fall in love!

 The Kimberley.
 Outback Australia.
 The Great Ocean Road.
 Tasmania's National Parks.
 Far North QLD's Reef & Rainforest.